I saw this original style onewheel years ago, I lost all info and only have this one image left.

 If you're in N. America, try Facebook. -

-RE: Pint controller repair
+RE: Pint controller repairposted in Repair

 @aiden1983 Probe the areas red "x" to red "x" and green "x" to green x with a ohm meter set to 200k and there should be no continuity.